vitercik/ai4algs_25/project.md

 ---

 ## Final project grading: Course relevance
+The final project is graded out of 30 points (10 for the in-class presentation and 20 for the final report).
 Naturally, the project must be clearly about AI for algorithmic reasoning & optimization.
 Projects **not related to the course will receive 0 of the 30 final project points** (this would be like turning in your physics problem set to your literature course and expecting credit).

-In-scope examples (by lecture alignment):
+In-scope examples include:
-- Algorithmic reasoning as a lens to understand ML models (**10/7–10/16**)
+- Algorithmic reasoning as a lens to understand ML models (aligning with the lectures from **10/7–10/16**)
-- ML for graph/constraint/NP-hard problems (**10/21–10/30**)
+- ML for graph/constraint/NP-hard problems (aligning with lectures **10/21–10/30**)
-- Learning to formalize optimization problems (**11/6**)
+- Learning to formalize optimization problems (aligning with lecture **11/6**)
-- ML to guide/configure solvers (**11/11, 11/13**)
+- ML to guide/configure solvers (aligning with lectures **11/11, 11/13**)
-- Theoretical guarantees for learned algorithms/heuristics (**11/18, 11/20**)
+- Theoretical guarantees for learned algorithms/heuristics (aligning with lectures **11/18, 11/20**)

+You will receive feedback about whether your project is in-scope when you turn in your progress report, and will have the opportunity to turn in a revision if not.

 ---